George HW Bush Remembered As An ‘Old Friend’ In China For Ignoring Henry Kissinger’s Instructions

 “He was not greeted as a former President, he was greeted a President…,” said Engel, who traveled with Bush during his visits in 2006.
 “He remarked at the time, nowhere else in the world did they treat him with as much reverence as when he went to China.”

-And the feelings was mutual–in the forward to The China Diary of George H.W.
+And the feelings was mutual — in the foreword to The China Diary of George H.W.
 Bush, the former president expressed his immense adoration for the country.

 “I love the Chinese people,” he wrote.
 “One of my dreams for our world is that these two powerful giants will continue working toward a full partnership and friendship that will bring peace and prosperity to people everywhere.”